The Loss of Sexual Innocence

-The Loss of Sexual Innocence is a 1999 film written and directed by Mike Figgis.
+The Loss of Sexual Innocence is a 1999 drama film written and directed by Mike Figgis.
 It tells the story of the sexual development of a filmmaker through three stages of his life, in a non-linear and disjointed manner.
 The film stars British actress Saffron Burrows, whom Figgis dated for several years.

 Plot

 The story at the center of the movie is the tumultuous life of Nic (Julian Sands), a British director beginning a new film project in Tunisia.